NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

   generator Server Cookies with the old Server Secret.

 Stage 2
-: This stage starts either by explicit signalling from the operator, or after a configurable period after which it is reasonable to assume that the Server Cookie is present on all members from the anycast set.
-A default value for such a configurable time could be 5 minutes.
+: This stage is initiated by the operator after the Server Cookie is present on all members from the anycast set.

 > When entering Stage 2, servers start generating Server Cookies with the new Server Secret.
 The previous Server Secret is not yet removed/forgotten about.